Vamerya/Moonweaver/README.md

 ## ❗ Known problems

-- The code became really messy in some places near the end of the deadline (mostly in the player controller, everything else looks fine!)
 - Sometimes the attack animations freeze (a mechanism was implemented to get rid of the frozen animation after a few seconds)